 Frequent urination or the urge to urinate often can interfere with day to day life enormously, and can also be the cause of embarrassment and worry, especially if you tend to lose urine if you fail to reach the toilet in time.

-Don’t forget to get your Just Can’t Wait Toilet Card which can help you gain access to a toilet when you are out and about, or you can download our App which also includes a map of the closest toilets to your location.
+Don’t forget to get your Just Can’t Wait Toilet Card which can help you gain access to a toilet when you are out and about.

 You can find yourself living your whole life around your problem!
 It is not just the number of times you go to the toilet that is a problem, but also experiencing an uncomfortable feeling of needing to urinate, which prevents you from relaxing and enjoying life.